Foundation Drainage Assessment and Solutions in London, Ontario

-Water pooling along the base of a home is one of the most common drainage concerns we see in London and surrounding areas.
-Foundation drainage focuses on how surface water behaves around your home — especially during heavy rain, rapid snow melt, and seasonal freeze–thaw cycles common in Southwestern Ontario.
+Water pooling along the foundation of a home is one of the most common drainage concerns we see in London and surrounding areas.
+Foundation drainage focuses on how surface water behaves around your home — especially during heavy rain, snow melt, and seasonal freeze–thaw cycles common in Southwestern Ontario.

 When water collects tight to the foundation instead of moving away, it can increase pressure against exterior walls and raise the risk of long-term moisture issues.
 In many cases, the problem isn’t obvious until specific weather conditions reveal how water is interacting with the structure.